maheshrajanna/Openshift/README.md

 2. Services
     * An abstraction to define a logical set of Pods bound by a policy by to access them
-    * Services are exposed through internal and external endpoints
+    * Services are exposed through internal and external endpoints/cluster
     * Services can also point to non-Kubernetes endpoints through a Virtual-IP-Bridge
     * Supports TCP and UDP
-    * Interfaces with kube-proxy to manipulate iptables ● Service can be exposed internal or external to the cluster
+    * Interfaces with kube-proxy to manipulate iptables

 3. Replication Controller